Auction learning as a two-player game: Auction learning as a two-player game

+When $n=1$ we recover the criteria from Section~\ref{subsection:onebidder} that is backed by \autoref{prop:main}.
+When $n > 1$, it is considered a major open problem whether the extension of \autoref{prop:main} still holds.
+Note that a multi-bidder variant of \autoref{prop:main} \emph{does} hold under a different solution concept termed ``Bayesian Incentive Compatible''~\citep{rubinstein2018simple,CaiOVZ19}, supporting the conjecture that \autoref{prop:main} indeed extends.\footnote{An auction is \emph{Bayesian Incentive Compatible} if every bidder maximizes their expected utility by truthful reporting \emph{in expectation over the other bidders' truthful bids}.
+Compare this to Dominant Strategy Incentive Compatible (our paper), where every bidder maximizes their expected utility by truthful reporting \emph{for all realizations of the other bidders' bids.}} Independently of whether or not \autoref{prop:main} holds, this reasoning implies a candidate loss function for the multi-bidder setting which we can evaluate empirically.

-This way of comparing mechanisms motivates the use of loss function: $\mathcal{L}(P,R) = - (\sqrt{P}-\sqrt{R})$ instead of the Lagrangian from Section \autoref{sec:dutt}.
-In practice however, we will use the modified loss function $\mathcal{L}_{m}(P,R) = -(\sqrt{P}-\sqrt{R}) + R$ which reflects our preference for mechanisms with low regret.
-This loss function is time-independent, interpretable and hyperparameter-free.
+This way of comparing mechanisms motivates the use of loss function: $\mathcal{L}(P,R) = - (\sqrt{P}-\sqrt{R})$ instead of the Lagrangian from Section~\ref{sec:dutt}, and indeed this loss function works well in practice.
+We empirically find the loss function $\mathcal{L}_{m}(P,R) = -(\sqrt{P}-\sqrt{R}) + R$ further accelerates training, as it further (slightly) biases towards mechanisms with low regret.
+Both of these loss function are time-independent and hyperparameter-free.